-Flat rate pricing involves deciding on a price for a job up front and sticking to it.
+Flat rate pricing involves deciding on a price for specific jobs up front and sticking to it.
 It factors in the cost of labor, supplies, and any additional fees.
 Payment in this manner is the norm for short-term endeavors.

-Suppose you and the client agree, for instance, that you will pay one worker $250 each week until the task is done.
+Suppose you and the client agreed upon, for instance, that you will pay one worker $250 each week until the task is done.

 In that case, that person will be considered “on the clock” for the full duration of the assignment.
 Flat rate compensation describes this kind of payment.
-There will be no reduction in pay since the job was finished early in flat rate pay.
-Once you set price – time has no role.
+There will be no reduction in pay structure since the job was finished early in flat rate pay.
+Once you set the price– time has no role.

-To arrive at a flat rate pay and to set price, multiply the hourly rate by the total number of hours required to perform the task.
+To arrive at a flat rate pay and to set a price, multiply the hourly rate by the total time required to perform the task.
 Since the cost is predetermined, creating an estimate is simple.
 Flat rate pay simplifies the billing procedure for low-budget projects.
 This is a kind of predictable income using flat rates.

 You need to get your pricing systems straight – If not done yet!